-We are one of the few centers in the region with a special group of geneticists and cardiologists who test for genetic conditions of the heart.
+We are one of the few centers in the region with a special group of geneticists and cardiologists who evaluate for genetic heart conditions.

-If there is a family history of cardiac disease, cardiogenetic testing can help take identify abnormalities and allow patients to take steps to prevent cardiac emergencies.
+If there is a personal or family history of cardiac disease, cardiogenetic testing can help identify abnormalities and allow patients to take steps to prevent cardiac emergencies.

-We strongly recommend that families get tested for genetic heart abnormalities if there is a history of:
+We strongly recommend that families seek evaluation for hereditary heart conditions if there is a history of:

 - Non-atherosclerotic heart conditions, heart conditions that are not related to atherosclerosis, a hardening of the arteries that tends to be acquired, not inherited

-- Congenital heart disease, a heart disease you are born with.
-Learn more about congenital heart disease.
+- Congenital heart disease, a heart disease you are born with

 It is important for families to understand that just because a family member has a condition, it does not mean all other family members will also have it.
-However, without undergoing genetic testing, loved ones are at risk for cardiac emergencies that could have devastating consequences.
+Having a genetic testing consultation can help families understand if loved ones are at risk for cardiac emergencies that could have devastating consequences.

 Genetic Heart DiseaseToggle accordion item

-As the science of cardiogenetics improves and sharpens, specialists can track certain syndromes that run in families.
-Geneticists work together with cardiologists to determine which side of the family the gene originated from and therefore which family members should be tested.
+As the science of cardiogenetics improves and sharpens, specialists can track certain conditions that run in families.
+Geneticists and genetic counselors work together with cardiologists to determine whether a heart condition might be genetic, the underlying genetic cause, and which family members are also at risk.
 Learn more about the comprehensive services we provide for congenital heart patients in our Adult Congenital Heart Program.

 Possible inherited heart conditions include: